-A paper, based, in part, on data previously presented on this blog site.
+This is a paper based partly on data previously presented on this blog site.

 - The data shows that poverty levels are particularly high for families with children under 18 – more than 50% in some cases.

-- The ratio of families with children living in poverty in upstate cities to those living in poverty in suburbs is greater than the average of rust belt cities outside New York State – as much as twice as great in some cases.
+- The ratio of families with children living in poverty in upstate cities to those living in poverty in the suburbs is greater than the average of rust belt cities outside New York State – as much as twice as great in some cases.

 - The residents of upstate cities are becoming increasingly economically segregated from those outside them.
 While nearly half of families with children in upstate cities are poor, only 5% to 15% of those in suburbs live in poverty.

 - Residents living in poverty in upstate central cities are less educated and less likely to work than people not in poverty outside those cities.

 - Households in poverty are far more likely to be headed by a single householder – usually a woman.